kdubois/git-svn-pipeline/readme.md

 _(1) There's a 'runSonar' variable that can be set to false to disable the use of Sonar_
 _(2) If Artifactory is not needed, remove the artifactory build commands from the cicd.groovy file_

+## Run the demo
+start the cicd applications:

+cd Docker && docker-compose up -d
+Make sure all applications are up and running (gitlab takes several minutes).
+You can check on the status by opening the Portainer UI, by default hosted at http://localhost:9010 Once gitlab is up and running, go to http://localhost and create a password for the root user, then log in with username root and the password you just created

+Create group 'demo', click on create project and from the top menu, click 'Import project', and import this project.